 Wilderness camping

-Murtle Lake’s camping areas are numbered from 1 to 20 on maps and with a large yellow sign on each beach.
+Murtle Lake’s camping areas are numbered from 1 to 20 on maps.
+A large numbered yellow sign is located on each beach.
 The bright yellow signage makes the campsites easy to spot from a distance.

 Choosing a campsite